safing/web/_publications/2020-01-22-how-the-spn-compares-to-vpns.md

 ![Illustration showing a typical VPN connection](https://safing.io/assets/img/spn/vpn-web.png)

+### SPN Gives You Multiple Identities, For Each App

-When you first open the SPN, it won't ask you from which country you want to browse the Internet.
+When you first open the SPN, it will not ask you from which country you want to browse the Internet.
 Why limit yourself to one?
-The SPN does not just use one server in one country, but uses many servers in many countries - at the same time.
+The SPN does not just use one server in one country, but uses many servers in many countries - all at the same time.
 This results in having many identities, not just one.

 This is how this looks like: